 You're still looking for peach recipes, right?
 Summer is coming to an end (oh thank god!) and the peaches are really calling us to have a few last summer dances with them.

 As you can see, this cake is soft and not dense.
-It's not overly sweet, the peaches being baked together really lends the cake it's natural sweetness.
+It's not overly sweet, the peaches being baked together really lend the cake its natural sweetness.

 Awesome Wholesome & Gluten Free